deama/mediaToScanline/README.md

 # Adjust settings?
 At the very bottom of the scanline.py, you'll find the various values used.
 I made those based on my assumption of how a CRT might look like.
 It might be too blurry for some, or not blurry enough for others, so you're welcome to adjust it to fit your needs.

+# General Info
+This doesn't just apply a "scanline" filter among other filters, the aim of this was to add in actual scanlines inbetween the pixels, so instead of being a scanline overlay, it produces a more authentic scanline effect by inserting the lines inbetween the pixel rows for each row of pixels, creating a much better look.

+It works with any resolution, at least for the ones I've tried.
+You can run it for 4k images, but you'll hardly see the scanline, might not be worth it, unless you're looking for a subtle effect.
+Keep in mind though, it will take longer the bigger the source image is.

 # Installation
 pip install -r req.txt